coderefinery/git-intro/_episodes/09-remotes.md

 ---

-On this page choose a project name (screenshot).
+On this page choose a project name.
 For the sake of this exercise **do not select** "Initialize this repository with a README" (what will happen if you do?):